GSA-TTS/identity-dev-docs/_pages/push-notifications.md

 The third string, the signature, is the result of taking the first two strings (the JWT Info and JWT Data), joining them with a dot character (which we’ll call the “unsigned token”), and signing it.

+## Fetch public key

+login.gov’s public key, which is used to verify signed JWTs, is available in [JWK](https://tools.ietf.org/html/rfc7517) format at the `/api/openid_connect/certs` endpoint.
+For example, the URL in the agency integration environment is at [https://idp.int.identitysandbox.gov/api/openid_connect/certs](https://idp.int.identitysandbox.gov/api/openid_connect/certs)

+This public key is rotated periodically (on at least an annual basis), so be sure to use the JWK endpoint dynamically rather than hardcoding the public key.
+This ensures that your application will not require manual intervention when the login.gov public key is rotated.

 ## Verify signature